-This statement sets out Elan Homes’ actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
-This statement relates to actions and activities during the financial year 1 November 2016 to 31 October 2017.
+This statement sets out Elan's actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
+This statement relates to actions and activities during the financial period 1st November 2017 to 31st December 2018.

 As part of the Construction Industry, the Company recognises that it has a responsibility to take a robust approach to slavery and human trafficking.

 The Company is committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.

 This statement covers the activities of Elan Homes Holdings Limited and its subsidiaries.

 As a house-building business operating within the UK, the key areas of our operation which could be affected by slavery and human trafficking are our directly hired employees, agency workers working on our behalf, subcontractors operatives working on our sites and the workforce of our supply chain who supply materials to our business.
 The steps that we take to mitigate risks in relation to each of these areas are as follows:-

 We verify that all employees have the right to work in the UK upon commencement of their employment.